 Kun joined Watsi on March 12th, 2013.
 1,771 other people also joined Watsi on that day!
-Kun's most recent donation traveled 5,200 miles to support Kusemererwa, a boy from Uganda, to fund hydrocele surgery.
+Kun's most recent donation traveled 5,200 miles to support Joseph, a sweet 4-year-old boy from Uganda, to fund hernia repair so he can grow up healthy.

 Kusemererwa is a student from Uganda.
 He is the second of four children.
 Since birth, Kusemererwa has had a hydrocele, which is a swelling in a sensitive area.
 The swelling causes him discomfort.
 Fortunately, on April 10, he will undergo hydrocele repair surgery at our medical partner's care center.
 Our medical partner, African Mission Healthcare Foundation, is requesting $185 to fund Kusemererwa's surgery.
 Once completed, this procedure will hopefully allow him to live more comfortably and confidently.
 He says, "I like playing football."